Coherent.js Migration Guide

 • Update event handling (onclick, etc.)

-• Test rendering output matches original
+• Test server-side rendering output matches original

 • Verify performance improvements